Brazil (1985 film): Accolades

 In 2004, Total Film named Brazil the 20th-greatest British movie of all time.
 In 2005, Time film reviewers Richard Corliss and Richard Schickel included Brazil in an unordered list of the 100 best films of all time.
 In 2006, Channel 4 voted Brazil one of the "50 Films to See Before You Die", shortly before its broadcast on FilmFour.
-The film also ranks at number 83 in Empire magazine's list of the 500 Greatest Films of All Time.
+The film also ranks at number 83 in Empire magazine's list of the "500 Greatest Films of All Time".

-Wired ranked Brazil number 5 in its list of the top 20 sci-fi movies.
+Wired ranked Brazil at number 5 in its list of the top 20 sci-fi movies.

 Entertainment Weekly listed Brazil as the sixth-best science-fiction piece of media released since 1982.
-The magazine also ranked the film No. 13 on their list of "The Top 50 Cult Films".
+The magazine also ranked the film number 13 on its list of "The Top 50 Cult Films".

 The film was nominated for two Academy Awards, for Best Original Screenplay and Best Art Direction (Norman Garwood, Maggie Gray).